-The village of Mackinaw City, established in 1712, is located at the northernmost tip of Michigan's Lower Peninsula in both Cheboygan and Emmet counties.
+The village of Mackinaw City, established in 1868, and incorporated in 1881 is located at the northernmost tip of Michigan's Lower Peninsula in both Cheboygan and Emmet counties.
 The city has an average elevation of 590 feet above sea level.

 The terrain is gently rolling and quite heavily forested.
 The village is known as the "Crossroads of the Great Lakes" because the nearby Straits of Mackinac is where Lakes Huron and Michigan meet.
 The climate is temperate, but with a wide variation in temperature between -30 to 90-degrees F.